ceccoemi/MyLinuxScriptsAndConfigs/README.md

 # My Linux Scripts and Configs

+## Installation

+Execute the bash script `install_sc` to setup a `bin` folder to your home directory (if it not already exists) and move the scripts located in `scripts` to that folder.
+The `bin` directory will be added to the executable path and the scripts will be made executables only for the user.
+If the installation script is executed with sudo, than the scripts that need superuser privileges will be copied, otherwise they won't be copied.

+The configs files will be also moved to `$HOME` and eventually they will override the existing ones.

 ## Configs

 Some config files that has to be placed in the home directory.